— by Renard N. Bansale —

 - Submitted performances must feature in no less than 10% of the total runtime (including all credits), meaning either lead or standout supporting roles.

-- Up to four would-be recipients—the voice actor/mo-cap actor model/singing voice actor (can all be the same person), those most responsible for how the character appears on screen (“lead character designer”, though not necessarily credited as such), and those most responsible for how the character relates with the frame (“lead character animator”, though not necessarily credited as such).
+- Up to four would-be recipients per performance—the voice actor/mo-cap actor model/singing voice actor (can all be the same person), those most responsible for how the character appears on screen (“lead character designer”, though not necessarily credited as such), and those most responsible for how the character relates with the frame (“lead character animator”, though not necessarily credited as such).
 Any dispute among would-be recipients must be resolved by the 31st of December of the qualifying year.

 - A voice actor, mo-cap actor model, or singing voice actor’s involvement is mandatory.